The Fraud Triangle – Understanding Fraud Risk

 Company culture is particularly relevant.
 The paper The Fraud Triangle revisited (Schuchter & Levi, 2016), suggested that “all Fraud Triangle elements are highly influenced by the corporate culture in their companies”.
 If company culture and values do not embrace ethics, integrity, and honesty, employees are less likely to feel that they should.

-An individual will rationalise their actions before committing fraud with reasoning such as they were ‘only borrowing’ and intended to pay back money they have stolen.
-Alternatively, they may feel that they have been poorly treated and deserve more, making it acceptable to take it for themselves.
+An individual will rationalize their actions before committing fraud with reasoning such as they were ‘only borrowing’ and intended to pay back the money they have stolen.
+A fraud triangle rationalization example is employees who feel that they have been poorly treated by top management and deserve more, making it acceptable to take it for themselves.
 They may be afraid of repercussions for not reaching targets, such as losing their job.

-Remove elements from the fraud triangle to protect your company
+Remove elements from the fraud risk triangle to protect your company

 • Reduce pressure and know your employees